willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ## Device models

-The simulator has simple models for semiconductor devices and an operational amplifier, with just a few adjustable parameters.
+The simulator has simple models for semiconductor devices and an ideal operational amplifier.
+Each model has just a few adjustable parameters.
 For more sophisticated simulations, check out the other circuit simulator resources mentioned below.

+### Diode model

-The default diode saturation current is $\text I_\text s = 1.0\times 10^{-14} \text A$.
-The diode's *area* parameter scales up the saturation current to $a \times \text I_\text s$.
+The default diode saturation current is $\text I_\text s = 1.0\times 10^{-14}$ ampere.
+The diode's Area parameter scales the saturation current to Area $\times \,\text I_\text s$.

+{% include img.html img="circuit_sandbox_diode_symbol.png" alt="Circuit Sandbox diode symbol" %}{: height="180px" :}

+Setting the area is equivalent to placing that many diodes in parallel.

+### Opamp model

+The ideal opamp symbol has two inputs (v+ and v-) and an output (vo).
+There are no positive and negative power supply inputs.
+The extra input, vg, is the reference for the output voltage.

+{% include img.html img="circuit_sandbox_opamp_symbol.png" alt="Circuit Sandbox opamp symbol" %}{: height="140px" :}

+The defining equation for the opamp is: A(vp - vn) = vo - vg

+The default gain is A $= 30{,}000$.
+If the input voltages are identical then the output voltage will be vg.
+If you plan on symmetric power supply voltages, connect vg to ground.
+If they are not symmetric set vg half way between whatever power inputs you intend for your opamp.

 ## System information